-This data protection policy applies to Opensoft SA, which undertakes to comply with it in accordance with national and international data protection law.
+This data protection regulation applies to Opensoft SA, which undertakes to comply with it in accordance with national and international data protection law.

 1. Fairness and legality